Speak Mandarin Campaign: Implementation

-When the campaign began in 1979, the use of Mandarin was promoted across all public domains, and in the early years there was some selective suppression of dialects.
-Civil servants, including those working in hospitals, were prohibited from using dialects except when communicating with elderly individuals over 60 years old.
-People under 40 in the service sectors were also required to use Mandarin rather than dialects.
-Efforts to limit the public use of dialects continued into the 1980s, with the last Cantonese television programmes phased out in 1981, and the only Hong Kong television series broadcast being dubbed in Mandarin.
+When the campaign began in 1979, the use of Mandarin was promoted across all public domains, and in the early years there was some selective suppression of other Chinese varieties.
+Civil servants, including those working in hospitals, were prohibited from using non-Mandarin varieties except when communicating with elderly individuals over 60 years old.
+People under 40 in the service sectors were also required to use Mandarin rather than other Chinese varieties.
+Efforts to limit the public use of other Chinese varieties continued into the 1980s, with the last Cantonese television programmes phased out in 1981, and the only Hong Kong television series broadcast being dubbed in Mandarin.

-However, these were hindered by the aggressive expansion of Hong Kong's Cantopop industry and cinema into Singapore, although state-owned television tried to simultaneously promote Mandarin by requiring subtitles in the standard language on dialect programming.
+However, these were hindered by the aggressive expansion of Hong Kong's Cantopop industry and cinema into Singapore, although state-owned television tried to simultaneously promote Mandarin by requiring subtitles in the standard language on non-Mandarin programming.
 The government proved more successful in limiting access TV3 from Malaysia, which carried Cantonese programming, by preventing Singaporeans living in public housing banned from installing outdoor antennas which might be required to receive the channel.
 In 1985, the government discouraged viewing of TV3 channel with the Housing and Development Board (HDB) refusing to modify or upgrade existing its antenna on HDB blocks, citing the government is not obliged to assist better reception for foreign channels.
-National newspaper The Straits Times reported that the government was worried that TV3 channel viewing would affect certain government policies such as the SMC with its dialect programmes.
+National newspaper The Straits Times reported that the government was worried that TV3 channel viewing would affect certain government policies such as the SMC with its non-Mandarin programmes.
 The government also prevented local newspapers and magazines from carrying listings for it.
 Reactions from HDB flat owners ranged from anger to resignation with people getting antennas to receive the channel.

 In addition, in collaboration with the SMC, the cinema operator Golden Village began showing more Chinese films, particularly local productions, to promote awareness of speaking Mandarin.
-The Singaporean government did not officially prioritise the suppression of dialects.
-Dialect suppression was never a major component of the campaign, as the government was tolerant of older people using their native dialects and assumed that young people would have "no use for dialects," deeming them "useless".
+The Singaporean government did not officially prioritise the suppression of non-Mandarin Chinese varieties.
+Such suppression was never a major component of the campaign, as the government was tolerant of older people using their native varieties and assumed that young people would have "no use for dialects," deeming them "useless".
 In fact, the government continued to promote Cantonese opera as a traditional ethnic performance and sponsored night classes in Cantonese music at government-run community centres.